sharmanalin59/my-redis/README.md

 # my-redis

+### Problem statememt-:
+mini-redis

+If you are not familiar with how Redis works – read up on https://redis.io

+Create a service which do the following: -

+-        Store a key value pair in memory via a http POST method o    For example, posting {‘k’: “v”} to http://<localhost>/my-redis/ should store the value in the server and return the appropriate HTTP response code
+-        Retrieve a value from memory given the key via a http GET method o    For example, a GET call on  http://<localhost>/my-redis/k should return “v” and return the appropriate HTTP response code
+-        Retrieve an incremented value of a key via a http PUT method o    For example, posting {‘ik’: 1} to http://<localhost>/my-redis/ should store the value in the server and return the appropriate HTTP response code o    A PUT call to http://<localhost>/my-redis/increment/ik should internally increment the value of the key ik in the server to 2 and return 2 along with the applicable response codes o    A GET call to http://<localhost>/my-redis/ik should return 2 along with the applicable http response code to prove the above point

+Points to note:
+-        Extra credit if you can do this in java or golang
+-       Extra credit if you can do this  The increment method MUST be written in a thread-safe manner.
+-       To prove this,

+o    Post {‘threadSafeKey’: 1} to your server http://<localhost>/my-redis o    Run apache bench -- ab -n 100 -c 10 http://<localhost>/my-redis/increment/threadSafekey  (100 calls with a max of 10 being concurrent) o    A GET call on http://<localhost>/my-redis/threadSafeKey should return 101 along with the appropriate http response code

 ### There are three flavours of Update operations-:
 1. MyRedisMapComputeDao - This uses ConcurrentHashMap's computeIfPresent to atomically update.
 2. MyRedisAtomicCASUpdateDao - This uses AtomicInteger for CHM value, in high contention, it may waste CPU cycles